nhsconnect/Digital-Child-Health/Generation/Chapter.2.Change History/index.md

 **Events Catalogue Alpha updates**

 Following review and assurance, the Digital Child Events Catalogue has been updated.
 This specification is now being updated with these events in preparation for an Alpha release.
+The Alpha release status represents *'Initial test APIs, likely to change substantially, or be discontinued as the project develops'*.

 **Events Catalogue Wave 1 of the Personal Child Health Record and Healthy Child Programme**